UNC-Libraries/SCTS-Documentation/New Finding Aids on the Web.md

 Processing projects in progress

--Rearrangement and re-description of Leah Wise Papers -First pass processing on Cooleemee Historical Society -Container list added to Bernard Greenberg Papers -Enhanced description for constellation of Hairston/Wilson family collections and for the Manigault Family Paper
+- **Rearrangement and re-description of Leah Wise Papers
+- **First pass processing on Cooleemee Historical Society
+- **Container list created for Bernard Greenberg Papers
+- **Enhanced description for constellation of Hairston/Wilson family collections and for the Manigault Family Paper

 New